-The Law Office of D. Cole Phelps, PLLC is pleased to announce our fifth annual D. Cole Phelps Scholarship Foundation Program for high school seniors.
+The Law Office of D. Cole Phelps is pleased to announce our seventh annual D. Cole Phelps High School Senior Scholarship program.
 Attorney Phelps is a product of Washington County Schools and believes in giving back to Washington County and the surrounding counties.
 He also understands the value of a college degree.
-Attorney Phelps is awarding ten (10) scholarships to high school seniors, who reside in Beaufort, Hyde, Martin, Tyrrell, and Washington Counties, with an opportunity to help with college expenses.
-This year, Attorney Phelps is expanding the scholarship award from $750.00 per recipient to $1,000.00 per recipient to high school seniors who have been accepted into a collegiate program in the Fall of 2018.
+Attorney Phelps is awarding fifteen (15) scholarships to high school seniors, who reside in Beaufort, Hyde, Martin, Tyrrell, and Washington Counties, with an opportunity to help with college expenses.
+This year, Attorney Phelps is awarding a $1,000.00 scholarship per recipient to fifteen high school seniors to high school seniors who have been accepted into a collegiate program in the fall of 2022.
 Applicants will be evaluated based on several factors including academic achievements, extracurricular activities, leadership skills, community involvement, and personal pursuits.

 Fourth Annual Scholarship Program:

 On Friday, July 14, 2017, in the presence of over 350 people, the Law Office of D. Cole Phelps Scholarship Foundation presented scholarships valued at $750.00 each to eight (8) deserving high school graduates from Martin, Tyrrell, and Washington Counties.
 Many thanks to all of the speakers, attendees, sponsors, my staff, organizers, caterers, photographers, ushers, event workers, and past recipients, all of whom made this night possible.